tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/Android SDK API_intl.md

 ### Push Notification (Displayed in the Notification Bar)

 This refers to the content displayed in the notification bar of the device.
 All operations are performed by the TPNS SDK.
-The app can listen to taps on notifications, which is to say, the notifications delivered in the frontend do not need to be processed by the app and will be displayed in the notification bar by default.
+The app can listen to taps on notifications, , the notifications delivered in the frontend do not need to be processed by the app and will be displayed in the notification bar by default.

 After the TPNS service is successfully registered, notifications generally can be delivered without any settings made.